Localization and Approximations for Distributed Non-convex Optimization: Introduction

-Existing methods in the literature resort to heuristic approaches such as decomposition or separation of the problem followed-up by greedy algorithms that lead to sub-optimal solutions \cite{30,32,33,34}, or make strong assumptions on the network interference graph to obtain solutions \cite{35}.
-In addition, some of the proposed algorithms are centralized \cite{31}, which is impractical in a realistic scenario where the number of BSs is large.
+Given the difficulty of solving the multi-cell resource allocation problem, existing methods in the literature use heuristic approaches such as decomposition of the problem followed by greedy algorithms that lead to sub-optimal solutions \cite{Venturino_MultiPowAlloc_2009}, or make strong assumptions on the network interference graph \cite{Shen_MultiPowAlloc_2014}.
+Some algorithms are centralized \cite{Yassin_Centralized_2016}, which is an impractical assumption in a realistic scenario.
+Prior work \cite{Schmidt_Distributed_2009} also utilizes \emph{interference prices} to solve the multi-cell power control problem, where each BS-user pair maximizes its own utility minus the sum of marginal ``costs" to all other users with increase in its power.
+This literature only considers power control and not scheduling.
+Also, though having extensions in multi-channel settings, only one receiver is considered under each transmitter, and users need to sequentially broadcast their interference prices to ensure convergence in the multiple-input single-output case.
+In \cite{Lei_PowCtrl_2008}, a distributed power control and scheduling algorithm is proposed; $\ep$-optimality is established for the grid network with a $K$-hop interference model.